 With that said, free and open-source software can sometimes be more cost-effective than commercial systems.
 You just have to figure out which software is better for your organization in terms of your requirements and budget.

 To assist you in estimating the cost of adopting OpenBoxes, here are some startup and operational costs that you should take into account.
-Total Cost of Ownerships (TCO) estimates should look out over a period of between 3-5 years in order to accurately compare costs between open-source (which may have heavy maintenance costs) and commercial systems (which may have heavy upfront costs).
+Total Cost of Ownerships (TCO) estimates should look out over a period of between 3-5 years in order to accurately compare costs between open-source (which may have heavy maintenance costs) and commercial systems (which may have heavy upfront and licensing costs).

 This is all really complicated.
-Therefore, we'd be happy to discuss these costs with you to help you figure out whether OpenBoxes is the right fit for your organiation.
+Therefore, we'd be happy to discuss these costs with you to help you figure out whether OpenBoxes is the right fit for your organization.
 We can also help you find implementation and development partners that can accompany you through the adoption process.

-Basic Cost Analysis (Example)
+Sample Cost Analysis

 The following table depicts sample costs for a relatively small implementation (i.e. ~2 months, 5-10 users).
 These are just hypothetical costs.
 In other words, these are costs you might see if require assistance implementing a system like OpenBoxes.
 Actual costs might be less for smaller implementations that you can primarily complete yourself.
 In addition, costs might be much higher (up to 5x) if there's a lot of complexity involved in implementing your workflows (i.e. customization and integration).

 Migrate data from another ERP system using Excel exports.

 Includes costs of exporting, cleaning, and importing data.

 Minimal customization to implement workflows